Documentation

 Step 2 - Configuration

-The Kit Look order by default is sorted by the productId in ascending order, but it is possible to configure it to respect the Kit order registration through the settings in the Kit Look app inside my applications.
+The Kit Look order is sorted by productId in ascending order by default, but it is possible to configure it to respect the Kit order registration through the settings in the Kit Look app in my applications.

-Furthermore it is possible to select which components the kitlook block should render.
+It is also possible to select which components the kitlook block should render.
 The default configuration is shown in the image:

 {"base64":" ","img":{"width":1270,"height":1314,"type":"png","mime":"image/png","wUnits":"px","hUnits":"px","length":167243,"url":"https://user-images.githubusercontent.com/67066494/205094714-ff95412e-c6ed-42bd-a011-b99c624a731b.png"}}

-The kitlook-layout interface works by alternating the blocks if it detects that the product is a kit.
+The kitlook-layout interface alternates blocks when it detects that the product is a kit.

-Therefore, you have to add its interface in your app store theme code.
-There are two ways to achieve this: Adding the kitlook-layout interface in the interfaces.json or product.jsonc.
+Therefore, you have to add its interface to your app store theme code.
+There are two ways to achieve this: add the kitlook-layout interface to interfaces.json or product.jsonc.

 Check out the following sections to add the kitlook-layout interface.